RogerHuba/roger_python_guide/class_13/facilitator.md

 > We drew a prediction line in how years of experience relates to salary.
 > QUESTION: What would you infer from this data?
-> We could potentially dig into the data little here and look at some of the
-> outliers on our plot.
+> We could potentially dig into the data little here and look at some of the outliers on our plot.
-> If this is something you want to do to prove your hypothesis, then you will
-> have a little research to do on what methods or other libraries to import.
+> If this is something you want to do to prove your hypothesis, then you will have a little research to do on what methods or other libraries to import.

-> I mentioned earlier that I have another csv file that I did some things with
-> and added some snacks.
-Lets see if we can prove that salary goes up based on
-> the number of snacks consumed in a day.
-> Let's walk through our code and change years of experience to snacks

-Things we need to update:
-- csv file
-    - Here we notice that everything will still work?
-    - QUESTION: Why does everything still work with a new file?
-    - ANSWER: Because we still have Years of Exp in there
-- Update our X to "Snacks'
-- Update X Plots Data

 > This was  not overly difficult to make the change and see the new data.
 > But I am a developer, I am inherently LAZY.
-I want to do a little work as
+I want to do a little work as possible.
-> possible.
 So let's do a little more work, so we ultimately have to do less work.
 > We are going to use something called Seaborn.
-We will learn a little more about
-> Seaborn next week, but we can use it a little today.
+We will learn a little more about Seaborn in the next class, but we can use it a little today.

 ```python
 import seaborn as sns